What is a cashless society and what does it mean for businesses?

 6. Implications for customers and businesses in a cashless world

-Other noncash innovations have also propelled this shift in recent years, including contactless payments such as tap to pay cards and digital wallets.
-At the start of the COVID-19 pandemic, contactless payments gained popularity because they felt safer.
-After public health concerns decreased, convenience gave these payment mechanisms longevity.
+Contactless payments such as tap to pay cards and digital wallets have gained popularity since the COVID-19 pandemic.
 In addition, mobile payment platforms such as Apple Pay and Google Pay have become more widespread, making it easy to pay without cash or cards.

 This shift isn’t uniform, though.
-In many parts of the world, cash is still the top choice, due to a combination of factors such as lack of access to banking services, distrust in financial institutions, and the informal nature of some economies.
-However, the direction of the shift is clear: more people are moving away from cash, driven by convenience, speed, and the evolving capabilities of digital technology.
-Governments and financial institutions are exploring how to facilitate this transition while considering the needs of all citizens.
+In many parts of the world, cash is still the top choice.
+However, the direction of the shift is clear: more people and governments are moving away from cash, driven by convenience, speed, and the improving capabilities of digital technology.

 Below, we’ll discuss what businesses should be aware of when considering whether cash should remain part of their payment strategy.